-The 62-acre Inwood House neighborhood, shown in Figure 19 and located between Wheaton Forest Local Park and Sligo Creek Parkway, is comprised of three residential townhouse communities, a segment of Sligo Creek Parkway, Glen Haven Elementary School, and the Inwood House multifamily residential property.
-Pomander Court, Surrey Walk and Wetherstone are the residential townhouse communities in this area, which are in the Residential Town (RT-12.5) Zone and Residential Town (RT-10) Zone, respectively.
-Glen Haven Elementary School is another public elementary school located along Inwood Avenue, approximately a block from University Boulevard.
+The 62-acre Inwood House neighborhood, shown in Figure 19 and located between Wheaton Forest Local Park and Sligo Creek Parkway, is composed of three residential townhouse communities, a segment of Sligo Creek Parkway, Glen Haven Elementary School, and Inwood House, a multifamily residential property.
+Pomander Court, Surrey Walk and Wetherstone are the residential townhouse communities in this area, which include the RT-12.5 Zone and RT-10 Zone.
+Glen Haven Elementary School is a public elementary school located along Inwood Avenue, approximately a block from University Boulevard.
 A BRT station is planned at the intersection of Inwood Avenue and University Boulevard.

-Figure 19: Neighborhood Key Properties Inwood House
+Figure 19: Key Properties in the Inwood House Neighborhood

 This Plan supports new infill residential development at the Pomander Court and Inwood House properties.
-Pomander Court is a unique 24-unit rental townhouse community owned by the Housing Opportunities Commission (HOC) and located adjacent to Wheaton Forest Local Park.
-HOC has expressed an interest in redeveloping the property in the future, and this Plan supports the redevelopment of the property, via the CRT Zone, with new pedestrian and bicycle connections and placemaking opportunities with the adjacent local park.
+Pomander Court is a unique 24-unit rental townhouse community owned by the HOC and located adjacent to Wheaton Forest Local Park, HOC has expressed an interest in redeveloping the property in the future, and this Plan supports the redevelopment of the property, via the CRT Zone, with new pedestrian and bicycle connections and placemaking opportunities with the adjacent local park.

-Located at the southeast intersection of University Boulevard and Inwood Avenue, the Inwood House is an affordable multifamily residential community that serves residents with disabilities.
+Located at the southeast intersection of University Boulevard and Inwood Avenue, Inwood House is an affordable multifamily residential community that serves residents with disabilities.
 Approved in 1977 as a special exception (S-567), now called a conditional use, this Plan supports infill residential development on this property since it will benefit from the interface with the planned BRT station.